-These instructions must be read prior to installing, operating, using and maintaining the equipment in any region worldwide.
+These instructions should be read prior to installing, operating, using and maintaining the equipment in any region worldwide.
 The equipment must not be put into service until all the conditions relating to safety noted in the instructions, have been met.
-Failure to follow and apply the present user instructions is considered to be misuse.
-Personal injury, product damage, delay or failure caused by misuse are not covered by the Flowserve warranty.